 In the end, being patient with this project and being willing to adjust and fine-tune things instead of rushing to cross it off the to-do list ended up getting us from “meh” to “that new Missy Elliott song” (as in, we really like it).

-We’re also finding ourselves leaning into our home’s traditional style a little more recently too, which has been an interesting observation as we look ahead to some future projects.
+We’re also finding ourselves leaning into our home’s traditional style a little more recently too, which has been an interesting observation as we look ahead to some future projects (picture frame molding like this would’ve been another good option for traditional-looking DIY molding) .
 We’re also super behind on holiday decorating this year, but we’re hoping to share some shots of the house all fest-ified once it gets there.
 Soon, I hope.